How To Get A Mortgage With A New Job

 How Do Lenders Look At Employment?

-During a process called the verification of employment (VOE), the underwriter of your loan will contact your employer either by phone or written request to confirm that the employment information you provided is correct and up to date.
+During a process called the verification of employment (VOE), the underwriter of your mortgage loan will contact your employer either by phone or written request to confirm that the employment information you provided is correct and up to date.

 This is an important step because a discrepancy in the information you provided, like a recent change in jobs, could raise a red flag and affect your ability to qualify for the loan.
 We’ll talk more about that later.